magdalena-piatek/magdalena-piatek.github.io/_projects/0-stagelink-ticket.md

 <div class="details">

 	<div class="description">
-		<p>The creation a new design mockup of a ticket was my interview task at Stagelink.com.
+		<p>The creation a new design mockup of a ticket was my interview task for Stagelink startup.
 My starting point was a design of current A4 page ticket.</p>

 		<p>Requirements:</p>
 		<ul>